Russia regulator says BP deal may be Rosneft's last

-MOSCOW Russia's anti-monopoly regulator warned state-controlled oil producer Rosneft on Tuesday that the $55 billion deal to buy rival producer TNK-BP would probably be its last big acquisition.
+MOSCOW Russia's anti-monopoly regulator warned state-controlled oil producer Rosneft (ROSN.MM) on Tuesday that the $55 billion deal to buy rival producer TNK-BP TNBP.MM would probably be its last big acquisition.

 Antitrust head Igor Artmeyev told Interfax news agency that the group would fall in the permissible range of 35-50 percent of market share, but future deals would face close scrutiny.